Contact Us for a Free Consultation (213) 542-0979

 • continuing with the act with reckless disregard for that danger.

-The standards for implied malice are all related to the defendant's knowledge and mindset at the time of the conduct.
+The standards for implied malice relate to the defendant's knowledge and mindset at the time of the conduct.
 As such, they will rarely be subjected to direct evidence.

 Instead, like most mental states in criminal cases, prosecutors will attempt to prove their case through circumstantial evidence that the defendant possessed the mental state required to be guilty of murder.